- About Us

 It used to be the husband who would pay spousal support to his ex wife, but many households are dual-income and that has resulted in the highest earning spouse paying spousal support to the other.

-If you are facing a divorce and you need assistance, a Duluth divorce attorney can help you.
+If you are facing a divorce and you need assistance, a Duluth spousal support attorney can help you.
 You will receive guidance in spousal support matters, as well as other issues such as child custody, child support, property division, and much more.

 To determine what type of spousal maintenance a person will receive, the court looks at a number of factors, such as the receiving party’s earning potential, education, ability to get a promotion on their job, and a number of other factors.
 Regardless of what side of the matter you are on, your Duluth divorce attorney will help you through it every step of the way.